Local government in Wales: 2016 redrafting and abandonment

-Following the 2016 assembly elections, First Minister Carwyn Jones announced that the proposals for local government reform would be taken "back to the drawing board" and that a new consensus on how to reform local government in Wales would be sought.
+Following the 2016 assembly elections, Carwyn Jones, first minister of Wales, announced that the proposals for local government reform would be taken "back to the drawing board" and that a new consensus on how to reform local government in Wales would be sought.
 The merger plans were formally dropped in January 2017, when the Welsh Government instead began a consultation on wider reform of local governance arrangements.
 The number of councils are to remain as they currently are, unless two or more local authorities wish to pursue a voluntary merger.

 2017 white paper

 A white paper titled "Reforming Local Government: Resilient and Renewed" was published in January 2017.
 It proposed the formation of regional bodies to encourage better collaboration between existing local authorities and a possible change in the electoral system used in local elections from "first past the post" to the "Single transferable vote" system.